JaganFoundr/Research_Papers/README.md

 - **Superior Results**: Vision Transformers (ViT) achieve **state-of-the-art performance**, surpassing CNN-based models in many benchmarks.
 - **Efficiency**: Requires significantly **fewer computational resources** to train compared to traditional CNN-based methods.
 - **Transfer Learning**: Pre-trained ViT models, fine-tuned on smaller datasets, yield **excellent performance** across multiple benchmarks.

+## 5️⃣ **End to End Learning for Self-Driving Cars**
+**Authors**: Mariusz Bojarski, Davide Del Testa, Daniel Dworakowski, Bernhard Firner, Beat Flepp, Prasoon Goyal, Lawrence D. Jackel, Mathew Monfort, Urs Muller, Jiakai Zhang, Xin Zhang, Jake Zhao, Karol Zieba

+📝 **Summary**
+**End-to-End Self-Driving System**: This groundbreaking research presents a **convolutional neural network (CNN)** that maps raw pixels from a **single front-facing camera** directly to **steering commands**.
+By utilizing **minimal training data** (only human steering angle), the system learns to drive efficiently on both **local roads** and **highways**, handling challenging environments like **parking lots** and **unpaved roads**.

+🔑 **Key Insights**:
+- **End-to-End Training**: The system doesn’t require explicit training for individual components like lane detection or path planning.
+It learns to drive by directly mapping camera input to steering commands, optimizing all processes at once.
+- **Efficient Performance**: The system can drive autonomously at **30 frames per second (FPS)**, operating with minimal human intervention.
+- **Learning Internal Representations**: The CNN automatically learns features like road outlines and lane boundaries without being explicitly trained for them.
+- **Optimized System**: The end-to-end approach allows the model to self-optimize, providing better performance and smaller systems compared to traditional decomposed methods.
+- **Reduced Complexity**: The model doesn't rely on multiple stages like lane detection or path planning.
+Instead, it learns to perform everything in one go, leading to a more compact solution.

+🔧 **Technical Details**:
+- **Training Hardware**: The model was trained on an **NVIDIA DevBox** using **Torch 7**, and the self-driving car system used an **NVIDIA DRIVE PX** computer for operation.
+- **Frame Rate**: The system operates in real-time at **30 FPS**, showcasing its high efficiency and effectiveness.